How to prevent phishing as a professional Amazon seller

 BONUS!
 Find this helpful?
 To download this post as a PDF, click here!

-Have you ever received an email or text message that looked like it was from Amazon but then realized it was a scam?
-This is called phishing.
-And it’s a type of online scam in which people pose as legitimate companies to trick people into giving them personal information.
+If you’ve ever received an email or text message that looked like it was from Amazon but then realized it was a scam, you may need to learn how to prevent phishing.
+Phishing a type of online scam in which people pose as legitimate companies to trick people into giving them personal information.

 They do this by sending emails or text messages that look like they’re from a real company, such as Amazon.
 Then, they include a link that takes you to a fake website that looks almost identical to the real thing.